Mrs Selina Robinson

 It is in 2015 when I joined Hampshire Constabulary as a Counter-Terrorism Prevent Officer in Special Branch, supporting individuals from radicalisation.
 I then became a Crime Scene Investigator (CSI) within the Scientific Services Department and it is here that I learned the core skills of forensics that I teach.
 I specialise in both volume and major crime.

-- Maritime security and maritime terrorism; specifically the use of drones on board ships and the inconsistencies of security between cruise lines
+- Maritime security and maritime terrorism; specifically cruise ships as soft targets, use of drones onboard ships, and the inconsistencies of security management between passenger vessels.

 - Forensic practitioner bias